Tantrums In 3 Year Olds: Is This Behaviour Normal?

 Should You Ignore A Child Having A Tantrum?

-You should not try and engage in conversation while your 3 year old is having a tantrum.
+Yes and no. Yes, you should try and avoid conversation while your 3 year old is having a tantrum… But you should never leave them fully alone.

 TOP TIP: Sit down on the floor nearby and read a magazine or check your messages on your phone while your little one is having a tantrum (while keeping an eye on what they are doing, of course).
 This gives a clear message that you are totally unbothered by what they are doing and can often bring a tantrum to an end very quickly.